3lvis/Sync/Demo/Pods/NSManagedObject-ANDYMapChanges/README.md

 ## Usage

-To run the example project, clone the repo, and open the `.xcodeproj` from the Demo directory.
+To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

-`iOS 7.0`

 ## Installation

-**NSManagedObject-ANDYMapChanges** is available through [CocoaPods](http://cocoapods.org).
+Podname is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-`pod 'NSManagedObject-ANDYMapChanges'`
+pod "NSManagedObject-ANDYMapChanges"

 ## Author